According to a 2019 survey performed by O’Reilly, 85% of businesses were utilizing or considering the use of AI.

 - Machine Learning (ML) - It is the primary subset that allows computer systems to learn and adapt to data.
 This provides computers with the ability to collect and analyze data, and then make a decision based on what it finds.

-- One of the most extensive uses of machine learning would be Google Maps.
+- One of the most extensive uses of Machine Learning would be Google Maps.
 It collects billions of different data points every day.
-This way, when someone requests direction to a certain address, it can use the data to provide the quickest route.
+This way, when someone requests directions to a certain address, it can use the data to provide the quickest route.

-- Cognitive Computing - Cognitive Computing is another complex AI variant.
+- ðomputing - Cognitive Computing is another complex AI variant.
 It works to provide improved interaction between people and machines.
 It does so by recreating the human thought process through understanding human language and media.

 While RPA can provide you with repetitive automation on basic linear tasks, AI takes that to the next level.
 It provides a way for you to “teach” a machine to perform a certain task and allow for variables and changes.
 This can be applied to almost any industry so the applications are endless.